5.45×39mm: Cartridge dimensions

-5.45×39mm maximum C.I.P. cartridge dimensions.
+5.45×39 mm maximum C.I.P. cartridge dimensions.

 Americans would define the shoulder angle at α/2 ≈ 20.3°.
 The common rifling twist rate for this cartridge is 255 mm (1 in 10 inches), 4 grooves, Ø lands = 5.40 mm, Ø grooves = 5.60 mm, land width = 2.60 mm and the primer type is either berdan or small rifle.

 According to the official C.I.P.
-(Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings the 5.45×39mm can handle up to 355.00 MPa Pmax piezo pressure.
+(Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings the 5.45×39 mm can handle up to 355.00 MPa Pmax piezo pressure.
 In C.I.P. regulated countries every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.
-This means that 5.45×39mm chambered arms in C.I.P. regulated countries are currently (2014) proof tested at 443.80 MPa PE piezo pressure.
+This means that 5.45×39 mm chambered arms in C.I.P. regulated countries are currently (2014) proof tested at 443.80 MPa PE piezo pressure.

 Wounding effects

 Early ballistics tests demonstrated a pronounced tumbling effect with high speed cameras.
 Some Western authorities believed this bullet was designed to tumble in flesh to increase wounding potential.
 At the time, it was believed that yawing and cavitation of projectiles were primarily responsible for tissue damage.
 The tumbling effect was caused by the hollow point of the bullet - as the bullet strikes a target, the core inside the bullet flies forward, shifting the center of gravity and causing the bullet to tumble.
-Martin Fackler conducted a study with an AK-74 assault rifle using live pigs and ballistic gelatin; "The result of our preset test indicate that the AK-74 bullet acts in the manner expected of a full-metal-cased military ammunition—it does not expand or fragment when striking soft tissues".
+Martin Fackler conducted a study with an AK-74 assault rifle using live pigs and ballistic gelatin: "The result of our preset test indicate that the AK-74 bullet acts in the manner expected of a full-metal-cased military ammunition—it does not expand or fragment when striking soft tissues".
 Multiple x-rays done on human tissue support this assertion.
 The average frequency of fragmentation with 7N6 fired into extremities with injuries was 18%.
-This is compared to 57% with M193 5.56x45 in the same testing.
+This is compared to 57% with M193 5.56×45 in the same testing.
 Fragmentation of 5.45 mm bullets was observed predominantly in wounds of the lower extremities with fractures of long bones.
 Most organs and tissue were too flexible to be severely damaged by the temporary cavity effect caused by yaw and cavitation of a projectile.
 With the 5.45 mm bullet, tumbling produced a temporary cavity twice, at depths of 100 mm and 350 mm.
 This is similar to (but more rapid than) modern 7.62×39mm ammunition and to (non-fragmenting) 5.56 mm ammunition.

-Military 5.45×39mm rounds offer better penetration over (fragmenting) military 5.56×45mm NATO rounds.
+Military 5.45×39 mm rounds offer better penetration over (fragmenting) military 5.56×45 mm NATO rounds.

 Terminal ballistics against body armor

-According to the Russian Defense Ministry's third Central Research Institute the Russian military should consider switching back to improved 7.62×39mm ammunition due to 5.45×39mm penetration insufficiency against body armor at longer ranges.
+According to the Russian Defense Ministry's third Central Research Institute, the Russian military should consider switching back to improved 7.62×39 mm ammunition due to 5.45×39 mm penetration insufficiency against body armor at longer ranges.
 However, the change is yet to happen due to the development of the 7N39 cartridge with great penetration capabilities.